 Deferring offscreen images is a web performance optimization technique that can help you improve user experience and Core Web Vitals on your site.
 Also known as lazy loading, it downloads out-of-view images only when they're about to appear in the user's viewport.
-Deferring offscreen images is especially important on image-heavy websites.
+It's especially important to defer offscreen images on image-heavy websites.

-In the past, lazy loading was a complicated process that involved either the manual setup of JavaScript event listeners together with viewport calculations, or the integration of a third-party library.
-However with the introduction of the loading HTML attribute and the IntersectionObserver browser API, the situation has improved a lot.
+In the past, lazy loading was a complicated process that involved either the manual setup of JavaScript event listeners along with viewport calculations or the integration of a third-party library.
+However, with the introduction of the loading HTML attribute, the situation has improved a lot, as it provides a performance-friendly way to defer offscreen background images.

 What Does 'Defer Offscreen Images' Mean Exactly?

-Offscreen images are images that are not visible within the browser viewport, such as content located below the fold, in slide-out panels, dropdown mega menus, image carousels, or other out-of-view locations.
+Offscreen images are not visible within the browser viewport, such as content located below the fold, in slide-out panels, dropdown mega menus, image carousels, or other out-of-view locations.

 As offscreen images are not critical resources, for optimal web performance results, the browser should only start downloading them shortly before they enter the viewport.